 Configuring Custom Hostnames for an Event Broker Service

 Each event broker service (or its connection endpoints) has a unique, randomly generated hostname, such as mr1egxydp8fguv.messaging.solace.com.
-You may want to configure custom hostnames, which gives a personalized name for the host in the messaging.solace.com domain.
-You can access the event broker service with the custom hostnames you've assigned, including its initial, generated hostname.
-A custom hostname is useful for migration, improving client application integration (for example, use names that are more simple to remember or align with your hostname naming conventions), or application partitioning.
+You may want to configure custom hostnames, giving you a personalized name for the host in the messaging.solace.com domain.
+You can access the event broker service using the custom hostnames you've assigned, including its initial generated hostname.
+A custom hostname is useful for migration, improving client application integration (for example, using names that are simpler to remember or align with your hostname naming conventions), or application partitioning.
 For more information, see Use Cases for Using Custom Hostnames.

-You can configure up to five additional hostnames to use as custom hostnames for an event broker service in addition to the generated ones.
+You can configure up to five additional hostnames to use as custom hostnames for an event broker service in addition to the generated one.

 You can use different hostnames for different connection endpoints.
 This allows you to have different hostnames that client applications use depending on whether they connect via the public Internet or private IP addresses.
 Regardless of whether the endpoint is public or private, the hostname must be unique and exist within the messaging.solace.com domain.
 Connection endpoints are created as part of the port configuration process when you create or modify an event broker service.
 For more information about endpoints, see Configuring Client and Management Ports and Changing the Port Configuration for Event Broker Services.